TexasInstruments/edgeai-tensorlab/README.md

 - Use a suitable dataset name instead of dataset_name
 - The default annotation file name for object detection is instances.json
-- The format of the annotation file is similar to that of the [COCO dataset 2017 Train/Val annotations](https://cocodataset.org/#download) - a json file containing 'info', 'images', 'categories' and 'annotations'.
+- The format of the annotation file is similar to that of the [COCO dataset 2017 Train/Val annotations](https://cocodataset.org/#download) - a json file containing 'info', 'images', 'categories' and 'annotations'. 'bbox' field in the annotation is required and is used as the ground truth.
 - Look at the example dataset [animal_classification](https://software-dl.ti.com/jacinto7/esd/modelzoo/08_06_00_01/datasets/animal_classification.zip) to understand further.
 - In the config file, provide the name of the dataset (dataset_name in this example) in the field dataset_name and provide the path or URL in the field input_data_path.
 - Then the ModelMaker tool can be invoked with the config file.